sourabhpatil0404/Branching/README.md

   <br>
   branching.
   <br>
-  pushing with merging and change.
+  pushing with merging and changing.